microsoft/vscode-docs/docs/python/debugging.md

     #The debug server has started and you can now use VS Code to attach to the application for debugging
     print("Google App Engine has started, ready to attach the debugger")
     ```
-5. Create a launch.json configuring using the **Attach (Remote Debug)** configuration as a template.
-Make sure the secret and port values match what's in the code above.
+5. Create a `launch.json` configuring using the **Attach (Remote Debug)** configuration as a template.
+Make sure the secret and port values match what's in the source code above.
-6. Add `"preLaunchTask": "python"` to launch.json.
+6. Add `"preLaunchTask": "python"` to `launch.json`.
 7. From the Command Palette, run the **Run Build Task** command.
 This opens the Tasks output window where you see various messages.
 8. Once you see the message "Google App Engine has started, ready to attach the debugger", start the VS Code debugger using the remote debugging configuration.
 9. Set breakpoints where you want, then start the browser to start the app.

 ## Troubleshooting